induktio/thinker/Details.md

 3. Thinker base production AI will decide every item that is produced in a base.
 The build order can differ substantially from anything the normal AIs might decide to produce, and the difference can be easily noted in the vastly increased quantity of formers and crawlers the AIs might have.
 4. Social AI feature will decide the social engineering models the AI factions will choose.
 It will attempt to take into account the various cumulative/non-linear effects of the society models and any bonuses provided by the secret projects.
 The AI is now capable of pop-booming if enough growth is attainable, and it will also try to avoid pacifist drones by switching out of SE models with too many police penalties.
 All the SE model effects are moddable because the AI is not hardcoded in any particular choices.
 This feature is also capable of managing all the custom factions.
 5. Tech balance will assign extra importance on some specific techs when selecting what to research: requirements for formers, crawlers, recycling tanks, children's creches, and the 3 technologies to allow the production of more than 2 resources per square.
 If these items don't have any requirements, or the techs are not available to research, the tech progression is unaffacted by this feature.
 It will also not affect player faction research in any way.
-6. Hurry items feature is able to use AI energy reserves to occasionally hurry base production.
-Items that can be hurried include most basic facilities, formers, and (only rarely) combat units.
-The AI will never rush secret projects in this way, but sometimes they can be completed quickly with overflow minerals.
+6. `hurry_items` feature is able to use AI energy reserves to occasionally hurry base production.
+Items that can be hurried include most basic facilities, formers, combat units, and sometimes secret projects.
+The amount of credits spent on rushing projects depends on difficulty level.
+When a project has been rushed, it will be displayed in a popup if there's no sunspots active and the player has a commlink to the other faction.
 7. `design_units` feature will introduce custom probe teams, armored crawlers, gravship formers, and AAA garrison prototypes for the computer factions.
 8. `auto_relocate_hq` feature imports a game mechanic from Civilization 3 where lost/captured headquarters are automatically moved to another suitable base.
 This ensures the AI factions will not struggle without active headquarters.
 9. AI mineral/nutrient production cost factors for each difficulty level can be changed from the `cost_factor` setting.
 Does not affect other difficulty related modifiers.